-A nominated person is somebody you nominate to receive information and support you while you are receiving treatment as a compulsory patient under the Mental Health Act 2014.
+A nominated support person is somebody you nominate to receive information and support you while you are receiving treatment as a compulsory patient under the Mental Health and Wellbeing Act 2022.

-Watch our video – introduction to nominated persons
+Watch our video – who is a nominated support person?

-The nominated person must be consulted about treatment and can:
+The nominated support person must be consulted about treatment and can:

 How to nominate a person